 Jaycee McCarthy's essay was one of the winners of the "My Colby-Sawyer Essay Contest" in spring 2009.
-President of the Class of 2011, McCarthy is an active student, serving as vice president of the CSC Players, Special Weekends chair for the Campus Activities Board, a tour guide for Admissions, a mentor for students at Kearsarge Elementary School, a career ambassador for the Harrington Center for Career and Academic Advising and a resident assistant in Lawson Hall.
+President of the Class of 2011, McCarthy is an active student, serving as vice president of the CSC Players, Special Weekends chair for the Campus Activities Board, a tour guide for Admissions, a mentor for students at Kearsarge Elementary School, a career ambassador for the Harrington Center for Experiential Learning for Career and Academic Advising and a resident assistant in Lawson Hall.
 He is also a full-time student!

 My Colby-Sawyer Experience: Jaycee McCarthy '11